maneaterrbug/league_logistic_regression/deliverables/MVP.md

 ![](../resources/confusion_matrix.png)

+As we can see from our confusion matrix, it appears that our model is more likely to predict a false positive than a false negative.

+---

 Looking forward, we plan to further enhance this model with enhanced feature selection and further engineering of our current features.
 Ultimately, with the appropriate features this model will attempt to make soft win probability predictions using live-game states.